stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 | [UpdateBrokerage](#Brokerage) | [UpdateUcrLimit](#update-smart-contract-parameters) |[UpdateSetting](#update-smart-contract-parameters) |
 | [UpdateAccountPermission](#How-to-use-the-multi-signature-feature-of-wallet-cli) | [VoteExecutive](#How-to-vote) |

-Type any one of the listed commands, to display how-to tips.

 ## How to cd/uncd balance

 After the funds are cded, the corresponding number of shares and bandwidth will be obtained.